spring-attic/spring-roo/bootstrap/readme.txt

 # mvn test
 # mvn package

+You can even immediately deploy your application with Tomcat:

+# mvn tomcat:run

 Note that the "mvn package" command automatically runs tests, so there is no need to separately "mvn test".
 Also before packaging you may edit your project's src/main/resources/META-INF/persistence.xml and